 Heat up the grill this weekend for these flavorful Marinated Beef Shish Kabobs.
+They take less than 30 minutes for a complete meal.

 There is something about hot food coming off the grill on a warm, sunny day that gives me joy.
 It’s even better when you are watching someone cook the food for you.
 A couple days ago, I witnessed this scenario as my husband cooked us these Marinated Beef Shish Kabobs.
 It’s the perfect complete meal that can be made in less than 30 minutes.
 For this recipe, my husband used top sirloin beef cuts and then marinated them for 6+ hours.
 The marinated beef leaves you with a juicy and tender piece of meat.